Jestella/blog/README.md

 </ul>

 # Project setup
-Server starts on localhost 3000
+Server starts on localhost 3000 <br>
 You can create a post on http://project1-blog.herokuapp.com/compose